jlbradley1844/jlbradley1844.github.io/_posts/2022-09-08-sick-societies.md

 many men and women be unable to contract marriages?
 Why would young married couples have to postpone childbearing for fiscal reasons until conception becomes difficult?

-Unfortunately, it only seems to be political conservatives that have labeled this as a problem.
-And I'm afraid ther proposed "solutions" are nonserious;
-no action besides jawboning married women of preferred ethnicities to have more babies.
+Unfortunately, most of those who have identified this as a problem have troposed nonserious "solutions": basically, just jawboning married women of preferred ethnicities to have more babies.
 Notably, such commentors are rarely concerned about other existential threats, as if a slightly below-replacement population growth is the _only_ challenge facing the economically advanced world.
-If your view is that having families is not a part of life, but instead a privelege reserved for "the winners," and you feel the only people who deserve to be winners are "your people," then complaining about "the right people" not having enough children is really the only option you have for fixing this problem.
+I suspect it's a side-effect of a world view which is maladaptive for different reasons: if your view is that having families is not a part of life, but instead a privelege reserved for "the winners," and you feel the only people who deserve to be winners are "your people," then complaining about "the right people" not having enough children is really the only option you have for fixing this problem.